-At the time of sampling, the precise locations of the grid sample will be randomly selected within each 900 square foot sampling box (see Figure G.12-1).
+At the time of sampling, the precise locations of the grid samples will be randomly selected within each 900 square foot sampling box (see Figure G.15-1).
 These locations will be determined by applying a subgrid of potential sampling points and randomly choosing one.
-If the review or assessment determines the need to obtain additional samples within the area of the sampling box (e.g., at asphalt cracks), these sample locations will be in addition to the grid sample locations.
+This sampling strategy will result in a minimum of 123 samples collected from the permitted unit.
+If the review or assessment determines the need to obtain additional samples collected within the area of the sampling box (e.g., at asphalt cracks), these sample collection locations will be in addition to the grid sample locations.